danielbarry/d3ad-social/readme.md

 * [ ] Post cool-down (should take some seconds at least between posts)
 * [ ] Prevent double post (with something like refresh)
 * [ ] JSON parser should use a global HashMap to save on memory
-* [ ] Prepare StringBuilder with estimated size of output String

 ### Usability

-* [ ] Tagging over users should add the post to their timeline
+* [ ] Tagging other users should add the post to their timeline